waymao/SU-System/README.md

-# school-activity-track-system
+# SU-System
-Used to track and log detailed information of student activities (Art Festival or Nanmo Cup etc) in nanmo.
+Supposed to manage detailed information of student activities.
+Not yet finished or approved by my high school.
+But hopefully the development will continue.